-Sixty-five Broadway will not only house the studio’s world-class training programs, but it will be a cultural hub for the community.
-The facility will be an accessible rehearsal space and performance venue.
-The space will continue to house conservatory training programs at its core and will also serve the studio’s social justice goals by providing rehearsal and performance venues for the Stella Adler Outreach Division’s many programs.
-The space will serve the studio’s mandate to serve the broader public by being a presenting location for the Harold Clurman Art Series which serves the greater community with myriad free programs.
+Sixty-five Broadway is a 30,000 square-foot space that houses the studio’s world-class training programs, and serves as a cultural hub for the community.
+The facility is be a multi-dimensional, accessible rehearsal space and performance venue.
+The space continues to house conservatory training programs at its core and also supports the studio’s social justice goals by providing rehearsal and performance venues for the Stella Adler Outreach Division’s many programs.
+The space serves the studio’s mandate to serve the broader public by being a presenting location for the Harold Clurman Art Series which serves the greater community with myriad free programs.
 This new facility serves the studio’s long-time goal of transforming into the Stella Adler Center for the Arts, a world-class cultural institution with actor-training at its core and supporting community programs swirling around the conservatory like electrons.

 Click here to make a secure, online donation to support the move now.